pbudner/argosminer/README.md

 - Focus on change
 - Focus on operational simplicity

 ArgosMiner is a single binary without external dependencies, such as a database.
-It can be used in client as well as server settings.
+It can be used in client as well as server scenarios.
 While the latter is our primary focus, ArgosMiner can also be used on a client to quickly analyze (large) event logs.
 ## ToDos
 - Random Event Emitter Source (Regular Intervals, e.g. every second) (2 hours)
 - Turn Raw Events Logstore on and off